Kamifusen (duo): Akaitori

 Akaitori was discovered by producer Kunihiko Murai (村井邦彦) after winning the 1969 Yamaha Light Music Contest Grand Prix Award for "Takeda's Lullaby."
 Making their formal debut in 1970, the folk group became best known for the hit single "Tsubasa wo Kudasai", which became the official song of the Japan Football Association when Japan made its first appearance at the World Cup in France.
 After disbanding in August 1974, former members formed Kamifūsen, Hi-Fi Set, and Humming Bird.

 Kamifūsen (1974 to 1991)

 In September 1974, Gotō and Hirayama started Kamifūsen, continuing to perform "Tsubasa wo Kudasai", which became part of the standard choral repertoire in elementary schools.
 In 1977, Kamifūsen had their first major hit "Before Winter Comes", which became a signature song for the group.
 The song reached number 4 on the Oricon Singles Chart, with lyrics written by Gotō, and music composed by Tadashi Urano (浦野直).

 Kamifūsen released nine albums between 1974 and 1986; seven of them were recorded in Japan, while Here With Me was recorded in Santa Monica, California, and Echo Of Love in Toronto, Canada.
-Here With Me (1984) was produced by Henry Lewy, featuring the original song "Cherry Blossom" written by Peter Yarrow and a Japanese cover version of a Carmine Coppola theme from The Outsiders soundtrack.
+Here With Me (1984) was produced by Henry Lewy, featuring the original song "Cherry Blossom" written by Peter Yarrow and a Japanese cover version of "The Outside In," a Carmine Coppola theme from The Outsiders soundtrack.
 Echo Of Love (1986) featured musicians from The Anne Murray Band.